 Key Tip

-Strengthen your GCSE grades and prepare thoroughly for interviews to enhance your chances.
+If your GCSE grades are good, Queen’s Belfast is still an option.
+Prepare thoroughly for interviews to enhance your chances.

 University of Birmingham